 - We used disposables (Huggies ~ free from our hospital stay) while in the hospital and then also when out and about during the first few weeks

-- We used gDiapers tinies with flushable inserts from the day we arrived home from the hospital until she was 12 days old.
+- We used gDiapers tinies with flushable inserts the day we arrived home from the hospital until she was 12 days old.

 - Baby CC moved into size small gDiapers when she was 12 days old.
-We continued to use flushable inserts until she was 1 month old and then at night until she moved into size medium.
+We continued to use flushable inserts until she was 1 month old and also at night until she moved into size medium.

 - Baby CC moved into size Medium gDiapers when she was about 8 weeks old.
-The stage between size S and M was rough.
+The stage between size S and M was rough!
 She wore size S pouches in size M gPants for a while, but we kept getting leaks.
 I ended up buying a huge package of Target’s Up & Up brand of size 2 disposable diapers.
-When she moved into size M, we began using disposable diapers overnight because I didn’t want to purchase more flushable inserts.
+When she moved into size M, we began using disposable diapers overnight because I didn’t want to purchase any more flushable inserts.

 - In April, I placed an order from Nicki’s Diapers and Green Mountain Diapers: flats, bamboo prefolds, and diaper covers.
 I wanted to try using cloth overnight because Baby CC’s poop would escape up and out the back of her disposable diaper at night.
 I was hoping that cloth will solve that problem.
 Plus, I had been intrigued by the Flats Challenge and liked the idea of a cloth diaper that is very easy to clean.
 I also wanted to learn how to fold flats on to my baby and use prefolds.
 They seemed simple enough (albeit with a steep learning curve) and the covers are so cute!

 - I particpated in the Flats Challenge 2017 (May 15-21) and mostly made it through (although the last few blog posts never materialized….probably because Baby CC stopped sleeping through the night at that point…and hasn’t slept through the night since!).